frees-io/freestyle/docs/src/main/tut/docs/effects/validation/README.md

 ### fromEither

-We can interleave `Either[ValidationError, ?]` values in the program, and if they have errors in the left side they will be accumulated.
+We can interleave `Either[ValidationError, ?]` values in the program.
+If they have errors on the left side they will be accumulated:

 ```tut:book
 def programFromEither[F[_]: vl.ValidationM] =